MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.PowerPoint.PPT.Android.RehearseView.RehearsalSummaryPage

 Event triggered when summary page is loaded.
 This event helps us in capturing the performance of summary page.
 It tells how much time it takes for rehearsal summary service page to load on client.
-It is required to keep the feature performant.
+It's required to keep the feature performant.

 The following fields are collected: